UniversityOfHelsinkiCS/gptwrapper/README.md

 The tests are isolated so that each (should at least) modifies their own data discriminated by the user's id.
 This allows parallel execution.

+## Deployment pipeline

+We use the free-tier blacksmith actions runner.
+If any problems with action workflows arises, just revert https://github.com/UniversityOfHelsinkiCS/gptwrapper/pull/383.

 ## Trivia

 The terms `course` and `chatInstance` refer to the same thing in the codebase.
 However, only `chatInstance` is correct, always prefer it.